Roopesh-J/DSCI_4850_Machine_Learning_AssignmentTwo/README.md

 # DSCI_4850_Machine_Learning_AssignmentTwo
-Repository for Assignment 2 in DSCI 4850 Machine Learning
+This repository has the Google Colab notebook for Assignment 2 in DSCI 4850 Machine Learning